alie8096/my-command/README.md

   array=("item1" "item2" "item3" "item4")
   ```

-- Geting the data from array
+- Getting the data from array

   > Use **`@`** to get all elements
   >